Small Sweat Bees

 Many species are solitary, that is, the female builds and occupies its nest alone.
 This is considered the basic,

-most primitive nesting behaviour.
+most primitive nesting behavour.
 In some sweat bee species, females nest communally, sharing a common nest

 entrance but constructing cells individually.